Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 highWarncontext poisoningconfirmed

 The skill contains numerous 'always' directives that establish persistent behavioral patterns without explicit termination or scope boundaries.
-These directives would affect the agent's behavior on unrelated tasks beyond the skill's declared purpose.
+These directives would affect the agent's behavior on unrelated tasks beyond the skill's declared backend development purpose.

 highWarncontext poisoningconfirmed